 I highly recommend visiting Franschhoek during its annual Bastille Day Festival in July.
 Hundreds of people gather to take in the cuisine, wine and the floats that parade the streets, and if lucky, all under the beautiful snow-capped Franschhoek mountains.
 Another calendar highlight that I would not miss is the “”Magic of Bubbles” festival, which is their annual Champagne Festival held every December.
 But ultimately, Franschhoek is beautiful anytime of the year, and caters for all ages.
 Accommodation ranges from the quaint, to the ultra-modern – so there is something for everyone.

+Thanks to everyone for taking part and sharing your favourites with us.
 So there you have it – Totally awesome places to travel to locally.
 What’s your favourite?
 Please share yours in the comment section below …